MohammadYusufDotCom/DevOps-Notes/keepalived.md

 vrrp_instance RH_1 {
-    state MASTER                    ## role of this server interface enp1s0                ## NCI name on which it is connected virtual_router_id 50            ## Id that used for join other system (must be same across all the node) priority 99                     ## the higher the prioprity the more chance to get selected for master ROLE if advert_int 1                    ## check intervel secondes for for master and and worked if master goes down OR comes up unicast_src_ip 172.16.210.59    # IP address of Master Server unicast_peer {
+    state MASTER                    ## role of this server interface enp1s0                ## NCI name on which it is connected virtual_router_id 50            ## Id that used for join other system (must be same across all the node) priority 99                     ## the higher the prioprity the more chance to get selected for master ROLE (must be highest for master lower for slave) advert_int 1                    ## check intervel secondes for for master and and worked if master goes down OR comes up unicast_src_ip 172.16.210.59    # IP address of Master Server unicast_peer {